chuxinyuan/driller/content/post/freakonometrics-hypotheses-org-77317.md

 linkTitle: https://freakonometrics.hypotheses.org/77317
 source: Freakonometrics
-description: This Friday, I will be in Laval University, in Québec, to give a talk at the Statlab/INCASS-Québec/CIMMUL day.
+description: This Friday, I will be in Laval University, in Québec, to give a talk at the Statlab annual day.
 In this talk, we present two complementary approaches to addressing fairness in algorithmic decision-making, regarding individual and group fairness.
 First, we use Wasserstein barycenters to obtain (strong Demographic Parity) with one or multiple sensitive features.
 Our method provides a closed-form solution for the optimal, sequentially fair predictor, enabling possible interpretation of correlations between sensitive attributes.
-Then, we introduce a novel method that links two ...
+Then, we introduce a novel method that links two existing &#8230; ...
 disable_comments: true
 ---
-This Friday, I will be in Laval University, in Québec, to give a talk at the Statlab/INCASS-Québec/CIMMUL day.
+This Friday, I will be in Laval University, in Québec, to give a talk at the Statlab annual day.
 In this talk, we present two complementary approaches to addressing fairness in algorithmic decision-making, regarding individual and group fairness.
 First, we use Wasserstein barycenters to obtain (strong Demographic Parity) with one or multiple sensitive features.
 Our method provides a closed-form solution for the optimal, sequentially fair predictor, enabling possible interpretation of correlations between sensitive attributes.
-Then, we introduce a novel method that links two ...
+Then, we introduce a novel method that links two existing &#8230; ...